My-Finance-Report/yearly_report/README.md

 - Some issue with case sensitivity in uploader matching
 - Build deploy is insanely slow
 - the PDF reader code is not on the server
+- Sankey currently only allows one intermediate node